-Monarda pronounced (Mon-nard-uh) more commonly known as “Bee Balm” is a herbaceous perennial plant native to North America.
+Monarda pronounced (Mon-nard-uh) more commonly known as the “Bee Balm plant” is a herbaceous perennial plant native to North America.

-The bee balm plant has a long history of medicinal uses by Eclectic American physicians, Native American tribes, and herbalist.
+The bee balm plant has a long history of medicinal uses by Eclectic American physicians, Native American tribes, and herbalists.

 Where Did The Name Monarda Come From?

 The genus Monarda is named after Nicolas Baptista Monardes a Spanish physician and botanist who in 1569 first described American flora. [source]

 Monarda is a member of the mint family (Lamiaceae), with over 40 “accepted” varieties and species according to the Kew World Checklist of Selected Plant Families. [source]

 What Are The Common Names For Monarda?

 Monarda is the genus of which several common names are used to refer to the 40 or so species and cultivars.
 Common names include: